pivotal-cf/docs-cloudbees/Jenkins.html.md

 1. Download the product file from [Pivotal Network](https://network.pivotal.io/).
 1. Upload the product file to your Ops Manager installation.
 1. Click **Add** next to the uploaded product description in the Ops Manager `Available Products` view to add this product to your staging area.
 1. Click the newly added tile to review any configurable options.
 1. Click **Apply Changes** to install the service.

 ### Dependencies
 This product requires Pivotal CF:

-* Elastic Runtime version 1.3 or greater.
+* Elastic Runtime version 1.3 or greater
 * Ops Manager version 1.3 or greater

 ### Managing Jenkins

 #### Licensing

 A trial license will be created when the product is installed, which is valid for **30 days**.
 This needs to be replaced with your enterprise license, which should be acquired directly from CloudBees.
-The enterprise license can be updated in the Jenkins `Manage Jenkins` section, whilst logged in as the UAA Admin user.
+You can update the enterprise license in the Jenkins `Manage Jenkins` section when logged in as the UAA Admin user.

 The operator's machine that is accessing the CloudBees Jenkins setup page, requires an internet connection to facilitate obtaining the trial license.

 If you are accessing CloudBees Jenkins from a machine **with** internet access, a trial license will be automatically retrieved on the `Register Jenkins` page.

 If you are accessing CloudBees Jenkins from a machine **without** internet access, you will need provide a valid license.
 Trial licenses can be obtained from [CloudBees](http://www.cloudbees.com/try-jenkins-enterprise).